shawnweisfeld/FY18P20Labs/AzureIaaS/AzureOSS/step04.md

 v6.11.1
 ```

-to check teh version of `npm` execute the following
+To check teh version of `npm` execute the following

 ```
 npm version